abhijeet4022/TechLearningHub/Kubernetes/Installation/master_node_installation.md

   2. `nmcli con up static-ip`

 # Now set up the component using kubeadm utility.
 1. `rm -rf /etc/containerd/config.toml`
 * If we do not delete this file, kubeadm will look for cri-o not containerd.

-# Container configuration for containerd.
+* Container configuration for containerd.
-1. `cat <<EOF | sudo tee /etc/containerd/config.toml
+2`cat <<EOF | sudo tee /etc/containerd/config.toml
 version = 2
 [plugins]
 [plugins."io.containerd.grpc.v1.cri"]